Zanzibar: Airport

-Zanzibar's main airport, Abeid Amani Karume International Airport, has been able to handle large passenger planes since 2011, which has resulted in an increase in passenger and cargo inflows and outflows.
+Zanzibar's main airport, Abeid Amani Karume International Airport, has been able to handle large passenger planes since 2011, which has increased passenger and cargo inflows and outflows.
 Since another increase in capacity by the end of 2013, it can serve up to 1.5 million passengers per year.
-The island can be reached by flights operated by Air France, Auric Air, Coastal Aviation,.
-Lufthansa, Ethiopian Airlines, Kenya Airways, FlyDubai, Mango (airline), Qatar Airways, Turkish Airlines and others.
+The island can be reached by flights operated by Air France, Auric Air, Air Tanzania, Coastal Aviation, Ethiopian Airlines, Kenya Airways, FlyDubai, Qatar Airways, Turkish Airlines and others.